-Because substance use disorder is also seen as a mental health diagnosis, count the visit under mental health for the main part of Table 5.
+Report the visit under mental health in the main part of Table 5.
 DO NOT count the visits as one of each type.
-In the addendum, separately report the substance use disorder service provided by the personnel during the visits.
+In the addendum, separately report the substance use disorder service provided by the mental health personnel during the visits.
 Classify the provider and costs (on Table 8A) as mental health.